-If a student's behaviour falls below the expectation of the teacher then a teacher may choose to seta repair and rebuild meeting up with the student.
+If a student's behaviour falls below the expectation of the teacher or school (eg inappropriate behaviour, disruptive behaviour, challenging behaviour, persistent lateness, defiance, not following instructions, consistently demonstrating poor character choices) then a teacher must set a repair and rebuild meeting with the student.
 The purpose of the meeting is for the student to take responsibility for their behaviour and to recognise how this needs to change in the future.
+This is also an opportunity for the teacher to reflect on the incident and what teaching and learning actions might be needed.
 The meeting should lead to solutions and a positive outcome in future lessons.
-This should be logged on SIMS and a staff should communicate this home to parents.
+This should be logged on class charts and staff must communicate this home to parents by a phone call.